All Episodes

 Thank you, sir.

-I mean, what they want is they want uh a form of communism where essentially the ideal is that people voluntarily give up their wealth because it's for the good of the people.
+I mean, what they want is they want a form of communism where essentially the ideal is that people voluntarily give up their wealth because it's for the good of the people.

 But you can't mandate that via government instrument.

-It's never gonna work out.
+It's never going to work out.

-Um that doesn't matter to them.
+That doesn't matter to them.

 Exactly.